-Nope, this is a way to declutter your closet when you’re busy.
-And when you want the freedom to choose each day’s outfit in a timely fashion.
+And when you want the freedom to choose each day’s outfit in a timely fashion!

 You’re going to have to be a bit cutthroat about it all.
 No dwelling on “but I might need this when <insert your delusional situation here>.”